slavianap/Smith-Waterman-Algorithm/README.md

-# sw_algorithm
-Smith Waterman local alignment
+# The Smith Waterman local alignment